 CAMS-UA 153 Offered in the fall and spring.
 Kerker.
 4 points.

 Utilizes a public health approach to study mental health, examining the influence of social factors, including discrimination, media, poverty, education, and trauma.
 Considers how to improve child, adolescent, and family mental health within the context of the current care system.

 CAMS-UA 154 Offered in the spring.
 Busa.
 4 points.

-Transgender and gender non-conforming (TGNC) youth are more visible in society, seeing mental health providers in increasing numbers, and often subject to stigma, bias, and a lack of understanding of their unique needs.
-Examines scientific research on TGNC youth in the context of the practical challenges faced by these individuals and their families.
-Students hear from experts in the field, receive personal accounts from TGNC teens and adults, and visit social service agencies and events produced by TGNC teens themselves.
+Transgender and gender non-conforming (TGNC) youth are more visible in society, seeing mental health providers in increasing numbers, and often subject to stigma, bias, and lack of understanding of their unique needs.
+Examines scientific research on TGNC youth in the context of practical challenges faced by these individuals and their families.
+Students hear from experts in the field, receive personal accounts from TGNC teens, and visit social service agencies and events produced by TGNC individuals.

 The Art and Science of Parenting

 CAMS-UA 161 Offered in the fall, spring, and summer.
 Gallagher.
 4 points.